 2. A dose of 3 slices per day may still not be high enough for subjective observation

-Together with an effect on erection , the psychotropic effects are practically the only ones that you have the chance to notice for a short time with ginseng.
-In the case of ginseng, it is actually possible to talk about happiness - they are adaptogens, such as glans , for which nothing can be learned subjectively.
+Along with the effect on erection , the psychotropic effects are practically the only ones that you have the chance to notice for a short time with ginseng.
+In the case of ginseng, you can actually talk about happiness - they are adapogens, such as glans , who can not be subjectively acquainted with anything.

 However, the dose of 3 slices may not be high enough to distinguish ginseng from natural mood swings and performance.
 You know, many people feel the doses of more than 3 slices too high, so I did not want to recommend larger doses.
-To tell the truth, as far as I am concerned, I do not feel anything with my 90kg live weight at a dose of 3 slices.
-In a dose of 15 slices, the effects (for me) are not overlooked, I recommend a high dose but I did not allow.
+To tell the truth, as far as I am concerned, I do not feel anything like myself with my 90kg live weight at a dose of 3 slices.
+In a dose of 15 slices, the effects (for me) can not be overlooked, but I did not allow a high dose.

 3. Ginseng is an adaptogen ...

-The third reason is that ginseng as an adaptogen should not actually work or function in people outside the burden by definition .
-Its effect on the hypothalamic-pituitary (ie stress) axis will be especially evident when you are under stress.
+The third reason is that ginseng as an adaptogen should not actually work or function in humans beyond the burden.
+Its effect on the hypothalamic-pituitary (ie stress) axis will be particularly noticeable when you are under stress.
 After all, ginseng is not a panacea or a miracle.
-TCM physicians tend to say that even ginseng is not for everyone.
-Perhaps you are perfectly healthy, you live in a fairly pure environment and you do not need ginseng.
-If this is the case, keep a healthy lifestyle and trumps to save on the period of stress.
+TCM physicians are pleased to say that even ginseng is not for everyone.
+Perhaps you are completely healthy, living a balanced life in a relatively clean environment, and you do not need ginseng.
+If this is the case, maintain a healthy lifestyle and save the time to the trumps.